php-dev-br/laravel-doc-pt-br/helpers.md

     // The quick brown fox...

-You may also pass a second argument to change the string that will be appended to the end of the truncated string:
+You may also pass a second argument to change the string that will be appended to the end:

     use Illuminate\Support\Str;